To Request an Action Plan to address Memory Loss with Aging Click Here

 The same practices that contribute to healthy aging and physical vitality also contribute to healthy memory.

 Work with your Holistic Chiropractor who can help you develop a plan to maintain your highest level of functional ability in both your physical and mental/emotional health.
-Consider any and all of what is listed next:

 Exercise regularly.
 Regular exercise boosts brain growth factors and encourages the development of new brain cells.
 Exercise also reduces the risk for disorders that lead to memory loss, such as diabetes and cardiovascular disease.
 Exercise also makes a huge difference in managing stress and alleviating anxiety and depression—all of which leads to a healthier brain.